AFinney1/C19-Predict/README.md

 # C19-Predict

-This project is a rudimentary attempt to build a COVID-19 case predition system primarily using TensorFlow and Keras.
+This project is a rudimentary attempt to build a COVID-19 case prediction system primarily using TensorFlow and Keras.
 Utilizing a simple LSTM neural network architecture, the script trains models on confirmed COVID-19 cases.

 The neural network architecture and some of the feature engineering code are referenced and inspired from:   https://www.tensorflow.org/tutorials/structured_data/time_series